Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Tres Demented.
+Every great song by The American Breed.
 All the underground hits.

-All Kerrie Biddell tracks.
-I heard you have a vinyl of every U.S. Maple record on German import.
+All Quando Quango tracks.
+I heard you have a vinyl of every Ralphi Rosario record on German import.

-I hear you're buying a chamberlin and a guitar and are throwing your macbook out the window because you want to make something real.
-You want to make a Bluetip record.
+I hear you're buying a spring reverb and a synthesizer and are throwing your macbook out the window because you want to make something real.
+You want to make a The Sonics record.

 I hear everybody that you know is more relevant than everybody that I know.